 It’s amazing how wholesome, simple ingredients can be transformed.

-- Egg yolks – discard the egg whites or use them in another recipe
+- egg yolks - you'll discard the egg whites or you may use them in another recipe.
+Meringue, anyone??

-- baked pie crust – you can pick up a pie crust at the freezer section of the grocery store.
+- baked pie crust - You can pick up a pie crust at the freezer section of the grocery store.
 Follow the package instructions for baking it.
-And relax, there’s no shame in using prepared pie crusts, they also make a mean apple slab pie!
+And relax, there’s no shame in using prepared pie crusts, they also make a mean apple slab pie and mini pumpkin pies.

-- fresh whipped cream (optional but no doubt highly recommended), or cool whip whipped topping.
+- fresh whipped cream (optional but highly recommended), or cool whip whipped topping.

-- In a saucepan mix together cornstarch, cocoa, sugar, and salt.
-Add milk and cook on medium heat constantly whisking until thicken, about 15 minutes.
-In a small mixing bowl beat egg yolks.
-Set aside.
+Step 2: Mix together cornstarch, cocoa, sugar and salt in a saucepan.
+Add milk and cook on medium heat constantly whisking until thickened, about 15 minutes.

 Top with chocolate shavings or crumbled oreo cookie crumbs.